Relaxation dynamics of an unlike spin pair system: Applications

 \subsection{Inversion magnetization of the $S$ nuclei}

 In this second setup, the inversion population of the $S$ nuclei must be performed.
-The initial quantum state is implemented by transforming the steady state using a unitary rotation named $\pi$-pulse \cite{abragam1994Book}.
-Ensuring the implementation of the inversion population, then the initial density matrix of the spin system is denoted by
+The initial quantum state is implemented by transforming the steady-state using a unitary rotation named $\pi$-pulse \cite{abragam1994Book}.
+Ensuring the implementation of the inversion population, the initial density matrix of the spin system is denoted by